evoila/osb-checker-kotlin/README.md

  - Too reduce runtime invalid and valid binding tests use the same provision for testing instead.

  HotFix:
     - swap service id and/or plan id, when testing service broker behaviour for conflicting binding.
-Test wont be executed when, only one plan is listed in the actual catalog.
+Test wont be executed, if only one plan is listed in the actual catalog.
     (the swap is not influenced by service plans defined in the config)